eleagros/CLFM/README.md

 ### How to obtain and use SuperGlue

 1. **Download the original SuperGlue code**
-   Get a clean, unmodified copy from the official repository and place it in the `third_party` folder:
+   Get a clean, unmodified copy from the official repository and place it in the `third_party/SuperGluePretrainedNetwork` folder:
    [https://github.com/magicleap/SuperGluePretrainedNetwork](https://github.com/magicleap/SuperGluePretrainedNetwork)

 2. **Apply the patch provided**